feludwig/pgsql-omt-schema/README.md

-- Which features should be hidden in which order when zooming out is somewhat unclear from the documentations.
+- Which features should be hidden in which order when zooming out is somewhat unclear from the omt-schema specification.
 For now I go with what looks right.
-- Aggregation: The layer `transportation` is currently being aggregated on its geometries, and it shows to be an excellent way to reduce tilesize.
+- Aggregation: The layers `transportation`,`landuse`, and `landcover` are currently being aggregated on theirs geometries, and it shows to be an excellent way to reduce tilesize.

-- Missing Feature: For the `buildings` layer as well: when zooming out, buildings, before all disappearing, start to cluster into bigger chunks, but only when there are a lot of buildings around.
+- Missing Feature: For the `buildings` layer as well: when zooming out, before all buildings disappear, they start to cluster into bigger chunks;
+but only when there are a lot of buildings around.

 ### Out-of-specification behaviour

+- `ele_ft` column is omitted

+- The `rank` column is not clearly documented and I am just tweaking numbers untils it looks about right, for now.

 - The OSM Bright style uses `"name:latin"` and `"name:nonlatin"`, which is not in the spec.
 Currently, `name_en` and `name_de` are not created, and only `name` is used.